ColleagueRiley/raw-mouse-input/README.md

 ## Overview
 A quick overview of the steps required

-1. lock cursor (if required)
+1. lock cursor
 2. center the cursor
 3. enable raw input
 4. handle raw input
 5. disable raw input
 6. unlock cursor

-When the user asks RGFW to hold the cursor RGFW enables a bitmask that says the cursor is held.
+When the user asks RGFW to hold the cursor, RGFW enables a bit flag that says the cursor is held.

 ```c
 win->_winArgs |= RGFW_HOLD_MOUSE;